Visiting Taroko Gorge: How to Plan the Perfect Trip

-Similar to other popular tourist spots in Taiwan, like Alishan and Sun Moon Lake, it’s best to time your visit to Taroko Gorge.
+Similar to other popular tourist spots in Taiwan, like Alishan and Sun Moon Lake, it’s best to time your visit to Taroko National Park.
 Try to avoid weekends and public holidays when most of the crowds and large tour groups come.

 Where to stay in/ near Tianxiang

-Silks Place is the only 5-star hotel right in the heart of Taroko Gorge.
-The hotel has beautiful rooms, a restaurant, a swimming pool, and a gym.
+Silks Place is the only 5-star hotel right in the heart of Taroko Park and the best Taroko Gorge hotel.
+It has beautiful rooms, a restaurant, a swimming pool, and a gym.
 It is however, very expensive.

 Nearby you’ll also find the Taroko Tienhsiang Youth Activity Centre with basic rooms and a much friendlier price tag.